TIBHannover/oer-github-tutorial/tutorial.md

 So all you really need is a Markdown file.

 <!--  style="background-color:#fff;" -->
+> ✅ Super easy to set up, just need one markdown file somewhere on the internet!
+>
+> ✅ Runs everywhere
+>
+> ✅ Large number of elements you can use like: ... graphen, tabellen, karten, ...
+>
 > ✅ No installation, everything happens live & online
 >
 > ✅ Easy to click through the different sections